Search

 CRISP-DM sounds delicious, but what is it?
 If you haven’t heard of CRISP-DM yet, you haven’t been following what machine learning and data science can do for your business.
 CRoss-Industry Standard Process for Data Mining (CRISP-DM) is a methodology businesses take in performing AI in an efficient, scalable way to meet stakeholder demand.
 Companies must act quickly in today’s environment, and that means their data and insights must move even quicker.
 CRISP-DM introduces six standard phases for data science in business:

-Over the next few minutes, I want to bring you up to speed on the power of this methodology with a mock business problem to help motivate these ideas and uncover how useful this will be in your own company’s context.
-Check out our whitepaper here.
+Over the next few minutes, I want to bring you up to speed on the power of this methodology with a mock business problem organized by the six phases above.
+That way, you can uncover how useful this will be in your own company’s context.

 Business Understanding